kietatr/RayTracer/README.md

 Implementing a ray tracer from scratch in C++.

 This branch contains the code that generates a scene with reflection but no refraction.
+We created a `refraction` branch that includes the code for the refraction model.

 ## Build and run the code